Solar Energy

 Wind energy

-The wind energy sector is poised for significant expansion, particularly in offshore wind technology.
+The wind energy sector continues to expand, particularly in offshore wind technology.
 Floating offshore wind (FOW) systems present new opportunities but also introduce technical and logistical challenges.
-Although market adoption has been slower than anticipated, industry experts predict a major uptick by 2030.
+According to the International Energy Agency, offshore wind capacity expansion is expected to reach 140 GW over 2025-2030.

 Emerging renewable technologies